maziesmith/MS4363-Fall16/README.md

 ![creating branch](http://puu.sh/qWX6X/65a68bb4f7.png)

-Once you have created a branch,
+Once you have created a branch, you can start coding.
+Once you finish what you're working on, you make sure it works locally, then `Commit` it to your feature branch.
+Once somebody else confirms it works, we can pull the feature into `Master`.
+Rinse and repeat.

+## Continuous Deployment
+This repository has been set up to automatically sync the `Master` branch to a Microsoft Azure web app.
+The URL for it is: http://msis4363-fall2016.azurewebsites.net/